mnielsen/finding_scenius/finding_scenius.md

  Often, they'll be held together by a shared ideal, or something else that is shared.
 Is what is shared awareness of a frontier?
 Do the people in it

-**Is there a rich frontier to mine?** Think of painting at the end of the 15th century.
-Painting at the start of the 20th.
-Quantum computing in the early 1990s.
-Physics in the 1920s.
-The internet (especially the web) in the 1990s.
-Possibly also today.
-In each case there were major frontiers on which it had become possible to make rapid progress.
+**What isn't scenius?** If something is fashionable or there's lots of money to do it (or both).
+This causes an inrush of poseurs and 9-to-5ers.

+**Is Google an example of scenius?** Maybe there are places inside Google where that's true.

+**It doesn't come out of companies:** I do wonder .
+Many of Michaelangelo's greatest works were, of course, produced on commission.

+**People get the credit for what they do**

 **Phil Agre:** Agre has pointed out (somewhere, I haven't tracked down the location) that an excellent way to identify emerging fields is to ask smart undergraduates what they're interested in, and then to eliminate the already-fashionable answers.
 In what remaisn

-**Appendix: was Florence a statistical fluke?** Suppose we regard the genius hypothesis as true, and believe that someone will achieve greatness as a painter with a fixed probability, say p = 1 in ten million, independent of their environment.
+# Appendix: was Florence a statistical fluke?

+Suppose we assume the genius hypothesis as true, and believe that someone will achieve greatness as a painter with a fixed probability, say p = 1 in ten million, independent of their environment.
 Then in a community of n = 100,000 people, the probability of having k or more great painters (k a small positive integer) is approximately:

 (np)^k / k! = (1/100)^k / k!

 When k = 4, this probability is less than one in a billion.
 And so if the genius hypothesis is true, then Florence is far outside the bounds of what can be expected statistically.

-  Of course, the outcome here depends a lot on exactly what we mean by "great".
-Another way of saying how small p is, relative to

-  Of course, the outcome here depends a lot on how exactly you choose the value for p to correspond to greatness.
-Choose
+Of course, the outcome here depends a lot on exactly what we mean for a painter to be "great".
+If we adopt more modest standards, say p = 1 in a million, then the probability above increases quite a bit, to about 1 in a quarter million.
+This is still too small -- there have not been anything like a quarter million such communities in history -- but is at least getting closer to statistical plausibility.
+The problem is that if we adopt this value of p, then we're saying that we expect a great painter to emerge from about 1 city in every 10 of size 100,000.
+While some notable painters will likely come out of such a collection of cities, I frankly think that's far too modest a criterion.
+So we can confidently reject the genius hypothesis.

 ZZZ

-**But how to recognize scenius?**

-**What about the founder effect?**

-**Is Google an example of scenius?** Maybe there are places inside Google where that's true.

-**What isn't scenius?** If something is fashionable or there's lots of money to do it (or both).
-This causes an inrush of poseurs and 9-to-5ers.
-Consider, by contrast, the case of Camp 4 at Yosemite.
-  Climbers at Camp 4 will make a living .
-They'll live off boiled rice and peanut butter.

-**It doesn't come out of companies:** I do wonder .
-Many of Michaelangelo's greatest works were, of course, produced on commission.